brajenful/small-projects/meme_generator/README.md

 You'll find some more info in the comments.

-Keep in mind, this is by no mean a professional work, nor did I ever intend it to be.
+Keep in mind, this is by no means a professional work, nor did I ever intend it to be.
 Yes, I know the code looks bad, and there's probably better ways to do what I did.
 Regardless, feedback and constructive criticism is welcome and appreciated.